 It was therefore concluded that the accident had been due to the ‘aircraft being on wrong track at too low altitude to clear rising ground on track.
 Captain of aircraft changed flight-plan for reasons unknown and descended through cloud without making sure he was over water and crashed.’

 Yet these findings seemed to raise more questions than they answered.
-The conspiratorially minded ventured that the Prince had been assassinated by the British Government, with such suspicions only added to by the release of Foreign Office documents in the 1970s, revealing that Władysław Sikorski, the President of Poland, had offered Prince George the Polish throne, an offer he declined.
-There were also claims that the last person to see the Duke of Kent alive was Prince Bernhard of the Netherlands, believed by many to have been a Nazi spy.
+The conspiratorially minded ventured that the Prince had in fact been assassinated; and there were also claims that the last person to see the Duke of Kent alive was Prince Bernhard of the Netherlands, rumoured to have possibly been a Nazi spy.
 Strangely, many significant files relating to the events of that day in August 1942 have long since vanished, only fueling the speculation about how and why the Duke was killed.

 MEMORIAL SERVICE FOR DUKE OF KENT – 1942